iMAboud/iMA-Menu/README.md

 - Replace the key with "YOUR_ACESS_KEY"
 - Save & Exit

+**Color Picking**

+Shows the pixel color your cursor is pointing at, right click to copy it to clipboard

 **Account Switching**

 I might update this with my own Valorant account switching configuration, which uses TcNo Account Switching but for now TcNo has too many bugs so I'll updat this later.

 ## Screenshots